 For directors and coordinators, the episodes are all easily obtainable.
-All are available to stream or on DVD.
-Streaming is the most economical way to obtain episodes as they are currently only $1.99 on Amazon.
+All are available through streaming or on DVD.
+Streaming provides the most economical way to purchase individual episodes, costing only a couple of dollars each on Amazon.

 Lessons are appropriate for either a classroom or youth group setting.
 Included with your purchase are PowerPoint presentations that can be edited as needed.
 PowerPoint has proven to be a valuable tool with this age group to keep the class engaged.

 This year, Follen Church wanted to re-invigorate its programs for older elementary and middle school classes – and hopefully boost participation and attendance.
 We ordered “Harry and UU” and “D’Oh God!” and were thrilled with the response from our youth: attendance bounced up, creativity soared, and the discussions were deep and values-based.
 Thank you, Karen Hager, for creating curricula that have made a difference in Follen’s religious education programs!

 Follen Church UU – Lexington, MAType your paragraph here.

 D'Oh, God, Book II uses episodes of The Simpsons for discussions on a variety of social justice topics.
 Learn more.

 D'Oh, God! and D'Oh, God!
 Book II can be purchased as a bundle at discounted pricing.
 See pricing and ordering information.

 To purchase digital episodes for streaming, go toAmazon, choose the season from the drop-down menu, and the individual episodes to purchase and add them to your Amazon cart.